overlay-market/OIPs/notes/note-7.md

 ## Stopping the Death Spiral

-Building on prior caps work in [WPv1](https://firebasestorage.googleapis.com/v0/b/overlay-landing.appspot.com/o/OverlayWPv3.pdf?alt=media).
+With this note, we build on prior caps work from [WPv1](https://firebasestorage.googleapis.com/v0/b/overlay-landing.appspot.com/o/OverlayWPv3.pdf?alt=media).

 To mitigate the death spiral, we can include:

-- Payoff caps -- limits max percent change in price for position payoff offered to traders
+- Payoff caps -- limits the maximum percent change in price offered to traders in a position's payoff function

-- Dynamic OI caps -- limits *new* position builds when market has printed an excessive amount of OVL over a prior period of time (cooldown on trading)
+- Dynamic OI caps -- limits *new* position builds when the market has printed an excessive amount of OVL over a prior period of time (cooldown on trading)

 Constant payoff and OI caps make it possible to enforce a worst case amount printed *per trade*.
 Dynamic OI caps take this a step further and make it possible to enforce the worst case amount printed *over a period of time*, by limiting trading if excessive printing has happened in the recent past.
-Thus, the combination of payoff caps with dynamic OI caps offers us an avenue to enforcing a worst case inflation rate.
+Thus, the combination of payoff caps with dynamic OI caps offers us an avenue to enforce a worst case inflation rate.

 The maximum amount the system is allowed to print over a given period of time will then degenerate to